Scenario – Purchase of a freehold new build residential property for joint owners (first-time buyers) costing £299,000.00

 - Search fees – £350

-- Ashtons Legal fees for Help to Buy or Lifetime ISA (per ISA) – £60 (where applicable)
+- Ashtons Legal fees for Help to Buy ISA (if applicable – per ISA) – £60

 - Ashtons Legal Fee for Help to Buy scheme administration – £120 (where applicable)